Start, Stop, and Restart Services in Linux using 3 Effective Ways

 2. Using service command

 Like starting and stopping services, the service command can be used to restart services, but it might lack some features of systemctl.
-Here is the step-by-step guide to do it:
+Here is the step-by-step guide to Linux service restart:

 1. Open your command window and to restart a service using the service command, run the following syntax: